akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 To unpublish one product:
 1. Go to the published product grid by clicking on the "..." in the top right corner of the product grid screen
 1. Click on the small cloud icon displayed on product rollover in the grid
-1. Click on the “Unpublish” button if you’re on the published version (see screenshot below)
+1. Click on the `Unpublish` button if you’re on the published version (see screenshot below)
 ![image](../img/dummy.png)
 1. Click on small arrow nearby the Publish this version button and select Unpublish if you are on the unpublished product grid